 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

 This course is applicable to those interested in pursuing a career in marketing, in particular within the digital context.
-Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.
+Normally a first or second-class Honours degree or professional experience in the area of study is required.

 If English is not your first language: IELTS 6.0 overall with a minimum of 5.5 in writing or equivalent